Wetlands Management for Biodiversity and Climate Protection

 State of implementation/results

-- The project supported the Tamil Nadu State Wetlands Authority in the designation of new Ramsar sites.
+- The Wetlands Authority of Tamil Nadu was supported in the designation of new Ramsar sites.

 Latest Update: